 ★ If you have taken your cat to the vet and they are healthy then try to keep a log of when your cat is aggressive.
 If you monitor this over a month you may find consistencies.
 You may then be able to avoid or rectify the issue that is causing your cat to behave aggressively.

 If you are having problems with cat aggression then discuss the issue with your vet.
-Cat Aggression could be a medical issue or a behavioural problem.
+Cat Aggression could be a medical issue or a behavioral problem.
 Treating aggression in cats is best done by a vet or professional, they may be able to help.

 Cat Aggression Towards Owner and Children